-To start off planning for your disability savings plan in 2016, I want to provide you with some updates.
-This morning, I called the ESDC (The government department that handles the disability savings grants and bonds.)
+To start off planning for your Registered Disability Savings Plan in 2017, I contacted Mackenzie Investments.
+They are one of our long-term business partners, and the top notch financial company when it comes to RDSP planning.
 They provided me with the new figures of the family net income to calculate for the grants and bonds.
-There hasn’t been too much change, they simply increased the income threshold by a little, which makes it slightly easier to qualify for these benefits.
+There hasn’t been too much change, the government once again increased the income threshold by a little, which makes it slightly easier to qualify for these benefits.

 |Family Net Income *||CDSG Matching Rates||Maximum Annual CDSG|

 |Up to or equal to $91,831||- 300% on first $500|

 |Over $91,831||100% on first $1000||$1000|

 The chart below outlines the matching rates of “Canada Disability Savings Bonds (CDSB)” in 2017

 |$1,000 is reduced on a prorated basis (based on the formula in the Canada Disability Savings Act)|

 - * For a minor beneficiary, the family net income is that of his or her parents.
 When the beneficiary is over the age of majority, the family net income is that of the beneficiary and his or her spouse, if applicable.

 Updated version of the Disability Tax Credit Form (T2201):

 The second update is about the “Disability Tax Credit”.
 I checked on the CRA website, and they also revised the T2201 form.
 (That’s the form to be filled out by your doctor, then mail to the CRA).
 The previous link no longer works, here’s the updated ones to download the form. http://www.cra-arc.gc.ca/E/pbg/tf/t2201/t2201-16e.pdf